Equality of cycle lengths in one- and two-dimensional $\sigma$ automata: Jordan form of the automaton

-This result would give the cycle length of $A_n$ if one could find the orders of the eigenvalues.
-But the powers of $\alpha^i+\alpha^{-i}$ are complicated, so it is not easy to find their orders.
-We will prove that $\sigma$ and $\Phi$ have the same cycle lengths by finding formulas that relate the eigenvalues of the matrices to one another, without finding the orders in either case.

-\subsection{The Fields of $\Phi$ Automata and the Eigenvalue Orders}
+\subsection{The Fields of $\sigma_1$ Automata and the Eigenvalue Orders}

-Upon first analyzing cycle-lengths of $\sigma$ and $\Phi$ automata (see Table~\ref{fig:cycle_table}), the cycle lengths seem to vary chaotically.
-As previously mentioned, there are some patterns described in \cite{wolfram} that show the cycle-lengths are of the form $2^k(2^j-1)/q$ (where $k$ and $j$ can be predicted).
-We now explain this result using the Jordan normal forms (\cite{wolfram} derived the results from generating functions).
-The method will be useful for showing that the cycle-lengths of $\sigma$ and $\Phi$ are equal.
-The result (including the definition of $j$ and $k$) is the following:
+The cycle lengths of $\sigma_1$ and $\sigma_2$ automata appear to vary chaotically (see Table~\ref{tab:cycle_table}).
+As previously mentioned, there are some patterns described in \cite{wolfram} that show the cycle lengths are of the form $2^k(2^j-1)/q$ (where $k$ and $j$ can be predicted).
+We now give a different explanation of this result using the Jordan normal forms\footnote{The results in \cite{wolfram} are derived using generating functions.}.